 During the month, students will spend time in the Pediatric Emergency Department which is staffed 24/7 by Pediatric EM-trained faculty.
 They will rotate through our Immediate Care area designed for lower acuity patients as well as our main Acute areas.
 In addition, they will have the opportunity to spend time in the Resuscitation and Acute Critical Care Unit (RACCU) where the sickest patients are resuscitated in an area created to function as an ED ICU, one of only a handful in the country.

-Throughout the month students will benefit from working directly with Internationally-known educators, including Scott Weingart, Billy Mallon, Peter Viccellio, and Adam Singer.
-Furthermore, there are many fellows who serve as attending physicians, such as those in our international medicine, ultrasound, and advanced resuscitation training programs.
+Throughout the month students will have the opportunity to work directly with internationally-known educators.
+Furthermore, there are many fellows who serve as attending physicians, such as those in our international medicine, ultrasound, EMS, and advanced resuscitation training programs.

 In addition to an exceptional clinical experience, students will attend weekly hands-on procedure training labs, learning such skills as suturing, IV placement, splinting, airway management (including cricothyroidotomy), chest tubes, and central venous access.
 Case simulation sessions will focus on shock and resuscitation, trauma, airway, and pediatric emergencies.